Lance Gunn: Professional career

-Gunn was drafted by Cincinnati Bengals with the seventh pick of the seventh round of the 1993 NFL draft.
+Gunn was selected by Cincinnati Bengals with the seventh pick of the seventh round of the 1993 NFL draft.
 He played one season for the Bengals, starting eight games before being placed on the injured reserve list.
 He was then released by the Bengals at the end of camp in 1994.

 In 1995 he was signed by the New Orleans Saints in the offseason, but then cut at the end of camp.

 In 1996, Gunn played for the Frankfurt Galaxy in the NFL Europe league.
 The team went to World Bowl '96 which he came into as a substitution; but even though he was the team's 5th leading tackler, he didn't record any stats in the game.
 His football career ended the following spring of 1997 after donating a kidney to his ailing father.

 In 1999 he signed to play with the Texas Terminators of the Indoor Professional Football League but then opted to work for Frito Lay instead.